Jordan-McGhee/d4k-2023/to-do.md

     - have whole page refresh every minute?
     <!-- - UPDATE backend to total order_totals and total_donated DONE -->

 - ADD WAY TO PAY (LINK TO VENMO/PAYPAL/ETC)
 - maybe add userTotal to localStorage??

+- Extra Shit
+    - Animation for when goal is hit?